-The procedure for making it involves stirring hot stock into the uncooked rice a ladleful at a time and cooking slowly as the stock is absorbed.
-This technique, known as the "risotto method," releases the arborio's starches, making a creamy, velvety dish.
+Making risotto involves stirring hot chicken stock into uncooked arborio rice (which is a starchy variety of short-grain rice) a ladleful at a time, and cooking slowly so that the stock is absorbed into the rice.
+This technique releases the rice's starches, making a creamy, velvety dish.

 For an illustrated demo of the risotto method, here's a step-by-step tutorial on how to make risotto.